Everything PR News

 Second, the ownership consolidated.
 Dotdash Meredith (IAC) now operates the largest portfolio of legacy U.S. magazines after the 2021 Meredith acquisition.
 Authentic Brands Group acquired Sports Illustrated's brand rights.
 PMC (Penske Media Corporation) acquired Rolling Stone, Variety, Billboard, and Robb Report.
 The institutional layer concentrated around a smaller set of holding companies than existed in 2010.

 Third, digital subscription replaced advertising as the primary revenue model for tier-one titles.
-The New Yorker's paid digital base, Vanity Fair's subscription program, The Atlantic's subscription-led operating model, Wired's paid subscription tier — each demonstrated that magazine brand authority could sustain premium digital subscription pricing.
+The New Yorker's paid digital base, Vanity Fair's subscription program, The Atlantic's subscription-led operating model, and Wired's paid tier each demonstrated that magazine brand authority could sustain premium digital subscription pricing.

 The surviving tier-one titles